Tick-Talk/Requests/README.md

 The goal of Requests is to mimick standard function/method calls in an average programming language.
 Through this goal, Requests is very easy to integrate with your code.

-A java bind of Requests will soon be available with documentation on how to use it.
+A java bind of Requests is available -- see Requests.java.
 Below is the Requests standard.

 # Format of all data transmission in Requests